yuchaojiang/Canopy/instruction/CCF.md

 ## **How do I get cancer cell fractions (CCFs) for the SNAs?**

   Cancer cell fractions (CCFs) refer to the fractions of cancer cells (not including the normal cell contamination) that harbor specific mutations.
-To get the CCF for a specific posterior tree, for example, the maximum likelihood tree,
+To get the CCF for a specific posterior tree, for example, the maximum likelihood tree, use the code below.

 ```r
 library(Canopy)